anthonymcglone2022/github_markdown/README.md

 Here's some code `String variable = null;` in a single sentence.

-Here's some blocks of code:
+Here are some blocks of code:

 ```html
 <p>This is a HTML paragraph</p>